malbt/ZCW.DataGroupProject/README.md

 This repo contains the code for a collaborative project between 3- Zip Code Wilmington students, using both static and API data to answer two questions:

 1. What are the relevant factors that are driving the Philadelphia City housing market?
-2. Can those factors be used to handpick sound real estate investments?
+2. Can those factors be used to handpick reliable real estate investments in Philadelphia?

 THE QUESTION:
 -------------------